-The community will test 33 employees Monday, June 22, who were not able to test on Friday.
+The community will test 33 employees on Monday, June 22, who were not able to do the test on Friday.
 Of the tests on Friday, 104 employee tests are still pending results.
 Two resident tests are pending.
 The remaining 75 resident tests are negative for COVID-19.

 All required federal, state and local agencies have been notified.
 We will follow any additional direction from the St. Louis Health Department.

 The COVID positive resident will remain in isolation and be cared for by the COVID-19 Rapid Response Team.
 The resident will be re-tested and must be COVID-19 negative before returning to their regular room.
 Per CDC guidelines, the resident must have negative results from an FDA Emergency Use Authorized COVID-19 molecular assay for detection of SARS-CoV-2 RNA from at least 2 consecutive respiratory specimens collected at least 24 hours apart (total of two negative specimens).
 Rapid Response Team members are following doctor’s orders for treatment protocols and following CDC infection prevention protocols.